actiago/sc/README.md

-# backup tool for freebsd and linux
+# backup tool for freebsd